rmehta-vm/rmehta-vm.github.io/blog/_kb/llm-sast-sca-orchestration-playbook.md

+---
-From Findings to Fixes: An LLM + SAST/SCA Orchestration Playbook
+title: "From Findings to Fixes: An LLM + SAST/SCA Orchestration Playbook"
+redirect_from:
+  - /2025/09/24/llm-sast-sca-orchestration-playbook/
+  - /blog/2025/09/24/llm-sast-sca-orchestration-playbook/
+---
 ---

 ## Continuation — productionizing the hybrid approach